ekianjo/Courserian/README.md

 *  Yad (should be easy to install via most distros' repositories)
 *  Python 2.7 (not tested on other versions)
 *  Coursera-dl

-For coursera-dl there are two ways you can do it:
+For Coursera-dl you can approach the install in two ways:

 *  Put coursera-dl and its dependencies directly in the same working folder as Courserian.
 *  OR the easy way to take care of everything for you:

+Type in a terminal:

     sudo pip install coursera-dl

-And then you should be done.
+And then you should be done (provided you have pip installed).

 ## Usage